 Watch this bat-inspired robot use sound to navigate and spot plants | Artificial intelligence

 New robots can learn old tricks.
-Bats use sound to navigate their surroundings in the dark and now a robot called Robat can do the same.
+Bats use to their surroundings in the dark and now a robot called Robat can do the same.

 Robat is a four-wheeled autonomous robot, equipped with a speaker to mimic a bat’s mouth, and two microphones, positioned on the left and right, to mimic a bat’s ears.